 To look at the typical life of a high school history teacher, one would think it slow, stressful, or dull, much like the subject they teach.
-History is often cited as the least interesting high school subject, associated with endless memorization and droning lectures about seemingly unimportant and long deceased men in starchy wigs.
-However, when it comes to Lincoln Gravatt, the AP Euro and AP US History teacher at Booker T. Washington Magnet High School, such a generalization could not be less accurate.
-Gravatt, as he is known to his students (though he answers to devilspawn as well), has a unique ability for bringing history to life, and getting all but the most apathetic of his students to study, learn, and appreciate school.
+History is often cited as the least interesting high school subject, associated with endless memorization and droning lectures about seemingly unimportant and long-deceased men in powdery wigs.
+However, when it comes to Lincoln Gravatt, the AP Euro and AP U.S. History teacher at Booker T. Washington Magnet High School, such a generalization could not be less accurate.
+Gravatt, as he is known to his students (though he answers to Devilspawn as well), has a unique ability to bring history to life and get all but the most apathetic of his students to study, learn, and appreciate school.

-Gravatt’s Advanced Placement United States History Course is somewhat of a local legend in Montgomery magnet schools.
+Gravatt’s AP U.S. History Course is somewhat of a local legend in Montgomery Magnet School.
 It is notorious for the critical thinking and high volume of work the course demands.
 Most infamous are the essays required each year.
-By the time a student finishes APUSH, he has written at least twenty-four difficult essays in less than nine months; and, if he has applied himself, has gone from mediocre to exceptional.
+By the time a student finishes APUSH, he has written at least 24 difficult essays, and, if he has applied himself, has gone from mediocre to exceptional.
 Gravatt is fond of joking “You’re not an AP student until the second semester,” but the phrase rings true.
-The first semester of APUSH is dedicated to learning--not just history, though of course that is crucial.
-The first semester teaches students how to write, and how to think.
+The first semester of APUSH is dedicated to learning – not just history, though of course that is crucial.
+The first semester teaches students how to write and how to think.
 Gravatt ensures that none of his students leave him without being able to think and write well enough to fend for themselves in and after college.
 Writing, to him, is one of the most important skills one can learn; and so he makes his students practice, over and over, until they are not just okay, but brilliant.
 In APUSH and AP Euro, he forces students to challenge themselves and each other, and to push the limits of what they are capable of.
 “I can’t” is not a phrase you will hear in room 309D.